CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/wallets/wallets-description.md

 deposited by their customers individually.
 For that, when creating a commercial wallet via API, merchant must enable the `usePermanentAddresses` flag.
 Thus, all the addresses created within such wallet will be permanent.
 This will allow merchant to assign specific addresses to specific clients perpetually.
 Such design allows for better customer experience.
-Also, merchant can manage themselves when to sweep funds from addresses to the main wallet balance and further.
-Address balance is always swept in full to the main wallet balance in order to reduce the amount of cases when a small amount of funds is stuck on the address because the fee for withdrawal equals or higher than the withdrawn amount.
+Also, merchant can manage themselves when to sweep funds from addresses to the main UI wallet balance and further.
+Address balance is always swept in full to reduce the amount of cases when a small amount of funds is stuck on the address because the fee for withdrawal equals or higher than the withdrawn amount.

 The tradeoff of the permanent address vs. temporary address design is fees.
-In order to be able to consolidate the balances of all permanent addresses within the wallet at its main balance, each new address must be activated.
-The activation fee is charged only once when the first withdrawal from the address takes place.
-However, the network fee is charged everytime funds are withdrawn from each address.
-Unlike with UTXO addresses, accumulation of network fees for withdrawals from the account-based addresses is not possible, hence, leading to larger expenses at the merchant's side.
+In order to be able to use the funds from permanent addresses, merchant must consolidate addresses balances at the UI wallet balance.
+For this each new address created within the API wallet must be activated.
+The activation fee is charged only once when the first withdrawal from the address takes place and the funds are swept from the address to the UI wallet balance.
+However, the network fee for further withdrawal of the consolidated funds is charged everytime funds are withdrawn from the wallet.
+Although address activation fees lead to larger expenses at the first sweep, each repetitive withdrawal of consolidated funds from the wallet is still way cheaper compared to regular withdrawal from an account-based address.

 ---